TheJacksonLaboratory/diachromatic/docs/mapping.rst

 **Percentage of self-ligated read pairs:** In practice self-ligation seem to occur very often.
 Typical values are below 1%.
 In theory, however, this category may provide interesting insights about the length at which fragment ends preferably ligate.
 Which might be uselful for the choice of the restriction enzyme or enzymes.

-**Percentage of too short hybrid read pairs:** A high percentage of too short hybrid fragments may indicate that either the chosen lower threshold does not match the experimental settings, or inversely, the parameters for shearing need to adjusted.
+**Percentage of too short chimeric read pairs:** A high percentage of too short chimeric fragments may indicate that either the chosen lower threshold does not match the experimental settings, or inversely, the parameters for shearing need to adjusted.
 Typical values are smaller than 10%.

-**Percentage of too short hybrid read pairs:** Essentially, the same applies as for too short.
+**Percentage of too short chimeric read pairs:** Essentially, the same applies as for too short.
 For the data of Andrey et al. 2016, we observed an extra peak for very large fragment sizes.
 Typical values are smaller than 10%.

 **Percentage of valid read pairs:** The more, the better.
 Typical values range between 65% and 85%.